 Traumatic Brain Injury (TBI) is a serious medical condition that affects many veterans.
 It can result from a direct blow or jolt to the head, a penetrating injury, or exposure to explosive blasts.
-Understanding the cause and impact of a TBI is critical to filing a successful VA disability claim.
+When the brain is injured, the veteran may experience a change of consciousness that can range from becoming mildly disoriented and/or confused to slipping into a coma.
+The veteran may also have memory loss for the time immediately before or after the event that caused the injury.

 TBI Causes and How It Impacts Your Claim